-Our remuneration practices are linked to the Company's values and to the successful delivery of our long-term goals for the benefit of our shareholders and our wider stakeholders.
+Our remuneration practices are linked to the company's values and to the successful delivery of our long-term goals for the benefit of our shareholders and our wider stakeholders.
 Our compensation and benefits include a fair base salary, government-mandated benefits, and a provision for foreseeable needs of our employees, including but not limited to medical coverage for their families, calamity fund and life and accident insurance.
 All our regular employees are entitled to:

 - Base Salary;

 - Medical Coverage for Employees and their spouses/children;

 - Employees' Annual Medical Check-Ups;

-- · Life and Accident Insurance;
+- Life and Accident Insurance;

 - Annual Vacation Leave 15 days;

 - Annual Sick Leave 16 days;

 - · Maternity Benefit;

-- · Salary Loans;
+- Salary Loans;

-- · Calamity Fund; and
+- Calamity Fund; and

-- Flexible Working Arrangement.
+- Flexible Working Arrangement

-Utilization of these benefits for the year 2020 has been summarized in the table below:
+Utilization of these benefits for the year 2021 has been summarized in the table below.

 List of Benefits Y/N % of female employees who availed for the year % of male employees who availed for the year

-SSS Υ 5.56% 5.63%
+SSS Υ 14.13% 8.28%

-PhilHealth Υ 7.78% 4.93%
+PhilHealth Υ 9.78% 31.58%

-Pag-ibig Υ 2.10% 5.70%
+Pag-ibig Υ 8.70% 28.07%

-Parental leaves Υ 3.33% 3.52%
+Parental leaves Υ 4.35% 1.27%

-Vacation leaves Υ 96.97% 78.17%
+Vacation leaves Υ 100.00% 92.36%

-Sick leaves Υ 50.00% 24.65%
+Sick leaves Υ 46.74% 27.39%

-Medical benefits (aside from PhilHealth) Υ 30.00% 20.00%
+Medical benefits (aside from PhilHealth) Y N/A N/A

-Housing assistance (aside from Pag-ibig) N N/A N/A
+Housing assistance (aside from Pagibig) N N/A N/A

 Retirement fund (aside from SSS) N N/A N/A

 Further education support N N/A N/A

 Company stock options N N/A N/A

-Telecommuting Υ 100.00% 100.00%
+Telecommuting Y 12.04% 12.04%

-Flexible-working Hours Υ N/A N/A
+Flexible-working Hours Y N/A N/A

+CoViD Leave Y 1.09% 4.46%

+Bereavement Assistance Y 2.06% 5.10%

+Bereavement Leave Y 2.06% 5.10%

-In response to the outbreak of COVID-19 during the year, we have identified roles which are critical for our operations at the office and roles that can be executed remotely.
-We then turned our once-a-week work-from-anywhere (WFA) arrangement into a broad-based remote work policy for 69.50% of our employees.
-This allowed most of our employees to work off-site and only report to the office whenever deemed necessary.
+As a continued response to the outbreak of COVID-19 during the year, we have identified roles which are critical for our operations at the office and roles that can be executed remotely.
+We then turned our once-a-week workfrom-anywhere (WFA) arrangement into a broad-based remote work policy for 12.85% of our employees.
+This allowed our employees to continue to work off-site and only report to the office whenever deemed necessary.
 We plan to continue with this arrangement on account of sustained productivity and positive feedback we have gathered from our employees, but most importantly, to ensure their health and safety amidst the pandemic.
-As a testament to our efforts into taking care of our employees, we have recorded a lower attrition rate from the past year.
-In 2019, our attrition rate was 29%; compared to 2020, it went down to 19%.
+As a testament to our efforts into taking care of our employees, we have provided a shuttle service for employees who needs to report to work onsite.
+This has assured our partners the safety of their going to and from our office.